Bonfida/sns-ip/README.md

 <h2 align="center">Contributing</h2>
 <br />

 We greatly value community participation in our project.
 To begin contributing, we ask you first to familiarize yourself with our SNS-IP process.
 Once you've done this, the first step in proposing changes is to open an issue for discussion.
-Clearly outline your suggested changes and ideas for our community to review and discuss.
-After thorough discussion and when you feel ready, you can then proceed to the next step - submitting an SNS-IP via a pull request.
-Please ensure that your proposal is comprehensive and well-articulated prior to submission.
-Once your SNS-IP has been submitted via a pull request, both maintainers and the community will review it, potentially proposing amendments or enhancements.
+THen, clearly outline your suggested changes and ideas for our community to review and discuss.
+After thorough discussion, it might be decided to proceed to the next step and assign a member of the community or a maintainer to submit a first draft SNS-IP via a pull request.
+If you are assigned this task, please ensure that your proposal is comprehensive and well-articulated prior to submission.
+Once the SNS-IP draft has been submitted via a pull request, both maintainers and the community will review it, potentially proposing amendments or enhancements, or even sometimes deferring or rejecting the proposal entirely.

+If and when satisfactory consensus has been reached, the SNS-IP proposal will be finalized and integrated into the SNS protocol itself.

 <br />
 <h2 align="center">Contact</h2>